 The Sin City in Asia!
 Macau has been rightfully considered the Las Vegas of the East, and it is rightly so!
 Luxury casinos with extravagant displays of wealth are everywhere in this city, and it would be hard to miss a chance to roll a dice in Macau.
 However, Macau isn’t just all about the show, as there are numerous beautiful temples built in a distinctive Chinese architectural style.

-If you take a closer look at these temples, you could see traces of Portuguese influences in them, a vestige of Macau’s colonial era.
-Macau’s food scene is also an interesting one with either traditional Chinese dim sum or Portuguese delicacies such as pastéis de nata or Macanese minchi – all if which can be experienced even if you only have one short day here…
+If you take a closer look at these temples, you could see traces of Portuguese influences in them, a vestige of Macau’s colonial era when this city was controlled by Lisbon.
+As a result Macau’s food scene is also an interesting one with either traditional Chinese dim sum or Portuguese delicacies such as pastéis de nata or Macanese minchi – all if which can be experienced even if you only have one short day here…

 The capital city of China, Shanghai, has had a long history of being a pearl of the Orient.
 At the turn of the 20th Century, Shanghai was already a bustling city with clubhouses and country clubs abound.
 Recent years saw massive development in the city, and now, Shanghai stands as a massive metropolis with both colonial and traditional Chinese influences.

 Entertainment is never dull in Shanghai, the city that never sleeps.
 From nightclubs to sky-high dining experiences, the city is brimming with exciting nightlife venues that will never bore you.
 However, if you are not here for the fun, Shanghai still has plenty of beautiful attractions for you, such as Yuyuan Garden or The Bund, to name a few.